 Gear manufacturing company Osvald Jensen decreases cycle time by 12 seconds using dual gripper from OnRobot

-The Copenhagen-based company has increased its productivity on their CNC machines by retrofitting them with RG2 Dual Grippers from OnRobot that significantly decrease cycle times and allows for production to continue after operators have left the workshop.
+The Copenhagen-based company has increased its productivity on their CNC machines by retrofitting them with RG2 Dual Grippers from OnRobot.
+The grippers significantly decrease cycle times and allow for production to continue after operators have left the workshop.

-Seconds count in the manufacturing industry, and for Copenhagen-based gear manufacturing company Osvald Jensen, collaborative robots – or cobots – have been the solution to speeding up work and improving the machine shop’s performance and productivity.
+Seconds count in manufacturing, and for Copenhagen-based gear manufacturer Osvald Jensen, collaborative robots – or cobots – have been the solution for speeding up work and improving the machine shop’s performance and productivity.